 But, you can listen to your work.
 I pay for a site called TTSReader, and for just a few dollars a month, I have my articles read out loud to me while I follow along in the Google doc.
 This is the best way to find errors, omissions, boring sentences, and other nagging little issues that can plague an article.

 What do you think?
 Does freelance writing sound like something you’d be interested in?
-It’s an awesome side hustle to make some extra cash.
+It’s an awesome side hustle to make some extra cash, but also one of the best side hustles for writers that are employed full-time.
 It’s also a great career if you’re looking for a change of pace.
 And, chances are you already have what it takes.

 If you guys have any questions at all, feel free to ask in the comments below and I’ll get back to you as soon as I can.